peterdikant/xair-remote/README.md

 ### General Operation

 The general operation is fully defined in a config file in JSON format.
 Three examples config files are provided and described below.
-The default is to use peterdikant.jason as it matches the opertion of the original project.
+The default is to use peterdikant.jason as it matches the operation of the original project.

 ### Config File Format

 The config file uses JSON for easy parsing and reasonably easy editing.
-The file is structured as a sequence of dictonaries each representing a "layer" that defines all buttons, encoders, and the fader of the X-Touch Mini.
-Each layer contains three dictonaries named 'encoders', 'buttons', and 'fader' that define the respective elements of the X-Touch.
+The file is structured as a sequence of dictionaries each representing a "layer" that defines all buttons, encoders, and the fader of the X-Touch Mini.
+Each layer contains three dictionaries named 'encoders', 'buttons', and 'fader' that define the respective elements of the X-Touch.
 Each control specifies the "channel" that control effects and the command sent to the channel.
 The "channel" is technically defined as an OSC address supported by the X-Air protocol that takes